cjhodges77/python_shared_container_terraform_pipeline/README.md

 This repository contains our tooling, linting rules and build pipeline helpers:

 - The `buildLambda` Jenkins shared library which should be used to build Lambdas.
   Located in `vars/buildLambda.groovy`.

 - The `aws-lambda-dev-base` image which contains development tooling.
   Located in `images/aws-lambda-python-dev-base`.

 - The `aws-lambda-release-base` image which contains the latest patched version of Python.
   Located in `images/aws-lambda-python-release-base`.

 - The `aws-lambda-container` Terraform module.
   Located in `terraform/modules/aws-lambda-container`.

 - The `example-project` which shows an example of how to build a Lambda.
   Located in `example-project`.

 ## What's left to do/wishlist?

+- Use batect bundles in example project to limit copy/paste.
+Make consistent updates across projects
 - Improve the deployment pipeline.
   - Could we trigger smoke tests as part of the deployment?
   - Can we promote through environments?